pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/hiring.md

 {% include base_path %}

-If you are interested, please feel free to drop me an email at pgao@student.ust.hk.
+To students: If you have a strong mathematical background and are interested in visiting or working on a project with me, please drop me an email at pgao@student.ust.hk.

 * PhD Students  [<a href="https://sds.cuhk.edu.cn/en/phd-programmes/applications" target="_blank"><span style="color:black">Application</span></a>]